isublsv/Basics/README.md

 # Programming with classes
 Package description:
 - The **simple_obj** package contains solutions of the tasks about simple classes and objects.
+- The **agr_comp** package contains solutions of the tasks about aggregation and composition.

 Each class has task description.